jhirner/LMS-migrator/README.md

 3. *That's it!* If you didn't receive any error messages along the way, you should be all set.
 See the directions under *How do I use it?* to continue.

 **Option B: Installing LMS Migrator via a Pre-Built Executable**
-1. Navigate to the *binaries* folder above.
+1. Navigate to the [*binaries*](binaries) folder above.
 Download the version of LMS Migrator that is best suited for your computer.
-Currently pre-built executables are available for Mac OSX and Ubuntu 20.04.
+Currently pre-built executables are available for Mac OSX and Ubuntu.
 (Sorry, but there is no pre-built executable available at this time for Windows 10.
 However, you can still run LMS Migrator directly from the Python script, *Option A*, above.)
 2. Double-click to unpack the program and save it to any folder you can conveniently find again.
 2. *That's it!* You're ready to go.
 See the directions under *How do I use it?* to continue.